vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/2_sthirI-karaNa-vibhAgaH.md

 साध्यभक्तिस्तु सा हन्त्री प्रारब्धस्यापि भूयसी

 The idea of this statement is that, by the unique power of this means, even the 'prarabdha-karma' that has commenced to yield the results, would be destroyed according to the 'arthi' or intensive desire for being released from bondage on the part of the 'sadhaka' either in a moment or in a day or at the end of that life.
 A doubt may arise here.
 When a person has surrendered unto the Lord, should not the sorrows / causes of sorrow that are the results of some 'prarabdha karmas', also get destroyed ?
 Should not the Lord grant on his own accord, the subsidiary benefits such as 'Pankti Pavanarva' and others, even un-asked, to be experienced here!
 As we see that this is not being experienced here, should we not take the statement Ma.
 Shuchah' only as an exaggerated praise of the means of Prapatti?
-If 'Ma-Shuchah' signifies the destruction of all

-272

-Essence of Srimad Rahasyatraya Saram

-sorrows, a person in this world, would not have been allowed to suffer sorrows and engage in causes that lead to sin.
+If 'Ma-Shuchah' signifies the destruction of all sorrows, a person in this world, would not have been allowed to suffer sorrows and engage in causes that lead to sin.
 So, this statement is merely exaggerating the greatness of Prapatti.

 The answer to this doubt is given as follows :